 It requires medium to high lighting and when used as a floating plant it will grow faster compared to the plant planted in the substrate.

 In general, a floating cabomba plant will not look as nice compared to when it is planted in the substrate.
-It is

 Plants on wood or rocks